-Astrography: Familiarity with astrographic features (planets, star systems, nebulae), and general PERCEPTION knowledge of any civilized elements present A character's awareness of himself and things electronic security and surveillance systems. installations).
+Astrography: Familiarity with astrographic features (planets, star systems, nebulae), and general PERCEPTION: knowledge of any civilized elements present.
+A character's awareness of himself and things electronic security and surveillance systems. installations).

-Bureaucracy: Knowledge of and ability to use a Bargain: Haggling for prices for goods and services bureaucracy's intricate procedures to gain being bought or sold. information, favors, or attain other goals.
+bureaucracy's intricate procedures to gain being bought or sold. information, favors, or attain other goals.